Aerial View of IPCA

 Apply to the First Post-Secondary Program Dedicated to Indigenous Protected and Conserved Areas!

-In partnership with the IISAAK OLAM Foundation, Vancouver Island University has led the design of Canada’s first post-secondary program specializing in planning for Indigenous Protected and Conserved Areas (IPCAs).
+In partnership with the IISAAK OLAM Foundation, Vancouver Island University designed and launched Canada’s first post-secondary program specializing in planning for Indigenous Protected and Conserved Areas (IPCAs) in 2022.

 Indigenous Protected and Conserved Areas Learning